 - Sunflower Beetles – Sunflower beetles typically feed on the leaf foliage and in small numbers or older plants may seldom hurt the plants.
 However, on younger sunflower plants, the first true leaves can be severely damaged or completely consumed.

 - Cutworms – Cutworms can also damage the leaves of young sunflowers, leaving notches or holes.
 Wilting may also occur.
-Again, these are usually not a major issue unless there is a heavy infestation.
+Again, these are usually not major issues unless there is a heavy infestation.

 - Sunflower Borers – Sunflower borers and stem maggots burrow into the stems of sunflower plants to feed.
 This can quickly kill the vegetation and other parts of sunflower plants, especially in large numbers.